William M. Marston

-The biography of William Marston is a very interesting and impressive one.
-Some would describe him as the Father of DISC Theory, but the story of William Marston doesn't end there.
-He's known as an academic, a philosopher, a lawyer, a psychologist, a writer, and an advocate for woman's rights.
+A Brief Biography The biography of William Marston is a very interesting and impressive one.
+Some would describe him as the Father of DISC Theory, but the story of Dr. Marston doesn't end there.
+He's known as an academic, a philosopher, a lawyer, a psychologist, a writer, and an advocate for women's rights.
 William Marston also invented the Polygraph Machine (or Lie Detector) and created the character of Wonder Woman for DC Comics.

 Dr. William Marston discovered a correspondence between telling a lie and a rise in blood pressure during his early studies.
 He went on to build a device which would measure changes in a person's blood pressure as they were being asked certain questions.
 He published his findings in 1917, after he had constructed the first polygraph machine in 1915.
 During the 1920's and 30's, William Marston was an active lecturer and consulted with government groups.
 He found the topic of the general population and every day person, far more interesting than that of abnormal forms of psychology.
 The federal government paid attention to his research, and he offered his services with the polygraph machine and general lie detection during the 1930's kidnapping of the Lindbergh baby.

 William Marston and DISC Theory